 When the mitral valve becomes leaky, it's called mitral valve regurgitation.
 It’s also known as mitral insufficiency.
 The mitral valve is one of the heart’s 4 valves.
 These valves help the blood flow through the heart’s 4 chambers and out to the body.
 The mitral valve lies between the left atrium and the left ventricle.
 Normally, the mitral valve prevents blood flowing back into the left atrium from the left ventricle.
 In mitral valve regurgitation, however, some blood leaks back through the valve.
 It doesn’t just flow forward into the ventricle the way it should.
 Because of this, the heart has to work harder than it should to get blood out to the body.
 If the regurgitation gets worse, some blood may start to back up into the lungs.
-A very small amount of mitral regurgitation is very common.
-However, a few people have severe mitral valve regurgitation.
+A very small amount of mitral regurgitation is common.
+But some people have severe mitral valve regurgitation.

 Acute mitral valve regurgitation is more likely to happen after a heart attack.
 It’s also more likely to happen after rupture of the tissue or muscle that supports the mitral valve.
-It can happen after an injury or heart valve infection.
+It can happen after an acute injury or heart valve infection.

 Most people with chronic mitral valve regurgitation don’t notice any symptoms for a long time.
 People with mild or moderate mitral regurgitation often don’t have any symptoms.
 If the regurgitation becomes more severe, symptoms may start.
 They may be stronger and happen more often over time.
 They may include: